 I turn to Telford specifically.
 First of all, I am glad that both Telford and Wrekin Council and West Mercia police are committed to tackling child sexual exploitation in their area.
 Of course, that must be their priority.
 I have seen that over the last decade they have forged a model of partnership working, established a taskforce to tackle this issue together, and have been noted by Ofsted for their work.
 In 2012, they brought seven perpetrators to justice, making their area the second place in the country to do so.

 As my hon.
 Friend the Member for Telford mentioned, counselling and support are of course of paramount importance for survivors—in her words, they need such support to help them to rebuild their lives—so I was glad to see that the council is focused on that.
 It is responsible for commissioning services.
 I understand that very soon, a new support contract will start.
-It has the approval of the Telford Survivors Committee was rightly conceived by a partnership of the local council, the police and the clinical commissioning group.
+It has the approval of the Telford Survivors Committee and was rightly conceived by a partnership of the local council, the police and the clinical commissioning group.
 I hope that all involved focus on what my hon.
 Friend has said and work together constructively to help all victims and survivors to rebuild their lives.

 I am also glad that the council finally agreed to hold an independent inquiry into child sexual exploitation, which many people, including my hon.
 Friend, had called for.
 Ultimately, that was the council’s decision; it is the council’s inquiry.
 I welcome its openness to additional scrutiny through this process.